bifravst/bifravst/docs/app/Upgrading.rst

 Publishing the upgrade to AWS
 *****************************

-If you want to publish the upgrade to AWS, perform the steps for the initial installation described in :ref:`aws-getting-started`.
+If you want to publish the upgrade to AWS, perform the steps for the initial installation as described in :ref:`aws-getting-started`.

 Continuously deploy upgrades
 ============================